-Mod No. Administration's Recommended Modifications Administration Comment · 65 In the BMP - modify Figure 3.1 to: Show photo point 13A on Warman Street, west of Mather Drive - with an arrow pointing in a westerly direction; Show photo point 13F on the southwestern corner of the Wanneroo Raceway - with an arrow pointing northeast; and Replace photo point '13' on Avery Street within DevelopmentWA's Meridian Park estate with '13H'.
-This change is in response to a submission from DFES, as photo point 13A 13F and 13H could not be located on Figure 3.1.
+Mod No. Administration's Recommended Modifications Administration Comment 65 In the BMP - modify Figure 3.1 to: This change is in response to a submission from DFES, as photo point 13A, 05 Show photo point 13A on Warman Street, west of Mather Drive - with an arrow pointing in a westerly direction; Show photo point 13F on the southwestern corner of the Wanneroo Raceway - with an arrow 13F and 13H could not be located on Figure 3.1.
+Show photo point is on the southwestern comer of the wanneroo Raceway - with an arrow pointing northeast; and Replace photo point '13' on Avery Street within DevelopmentWA's Meridian Park estate with '13H'.
 66 In Table 3.3 of the BMP - modify the separation distances prescribed for Vegetation Areas 6 and 9 to be consistent with AS3959:2018.
 To resolve an error in Table 3.3 of the BMP in the separation distances prescribed for Vegetation Areas 6 and 9.
-The separation distances prescribed in the table are for Class D scrub as taken from the Australiar standards, and not Class B Woodland that Figure 3.1 identifies this land as.
+The separation distances prescribed in the table are for Class D scrub as taken from the Australian standards, and not Class B Woodland that Figure 3.1 identifies this land as.
 67 In the BMP - modify Figure 3.2 to update the BAL ratings to coincide with Modifications 62 and 65 above.
 Modifications to Figure 3.2 are needed to update the BAL contours as a result of Modifications 62 and 65 above.